Lee (2017 film)

 Lee is a 2017 Indian-Kannada-language action film written by H. M. Srinandan.
 It was produced by Sarathy Sathish for Vivid Dreams Entertainment, with cinematography by Nandakumar.
 Its lead actors include Sumanth Shailendra and Nabha Natesh.
 Sneha Namdhani debuts as the second lead.

 The film score was composed by Gurukiran while the soundtrack was composed by Anand Rajavikraman.
 The filming began in January 2016 and it was launched at the Kanteerava Indoor Stadium in Bangalore, India.

+An action mobile video game, Lee Movie Game, was released as a tie-in for the film by Mobi2Fun.